 The undergraduate program is two years in length.
-The Public Safety Aspiring Leadership Program (meets two Tuesdays and Thursdays monthly, from 8:30 a.m. until 5:00 p.m.
+The Public Safety Aspiring Leadership Program meets two Tuesdays and Thursdays monthly, from 8:30 a.m. until 4:30 p.m.

 Most courses are held at the Columbia Center, conveniently located on Alexander Bell Drive in the Gateway Industrial Park in Columbia, Maryland.
 The Columbia Center is easily accessed from Interstate 95, Route 175, Route 29, Interstate 70, and other major arteries.
-Some classes may be held at other Johns Hopkins locations including the Downtown Center in Baltimore; the Homewood campus; the Montgomery County Campus; or the Higher Education and Applied Technology Center (HEAT) in Aberdeen, Maryland.
+Some classes may be held at other Johns Hopkins locations including the Downtown Center in Baltimore, the Homewood campus, or the Montgomery County Campus.